Individual Project Related Assessment

 one, the maximum mark will be 8.

-There is a mark, worth 10%, for contribution.
+There is a mark, worth 10% of the overall assessment, for contribution.
 That is, the mark reflects the total effort

 you have put into the project, as recorded in the Booked Hours and supported by submissions to GitHub.

-More ambitious projects will, in general, result in higher marks for this component
+More ambitious projects will therefore, in general, result in higher marks for this component

 as the projects require more work,